 Rees has appeared on various news outlets including Bloomberg, CNBC, C-SPAN and PBS’s NewsHour.
 Her articles and opinions have been published in the New York Times, The Wall Street Journal and The Washington Post.
 She also writes a regular column for U.S. News & World Report.

 Rees serves on the board of directors of the PIE Network, the advisory committee of the Program on Education Policy and Governance at Harvard University’s John F. Kennedy School of Government, and the advisory boards of Honored and the National Association of Charter School Authorizers.
+She is a Pahara-Aspen Fellow and a member of the Aspen Global Leadership Network.

 She lives in McLean, Virginia, with her husband and daughter.